 You're not the only one confused about locations and their referred names.
-I feel well-qualified to answer this; I'm a native Pennsylvanian (Altoona area) who just shakes his head when someone lists something with just brief names or initials to refer to a location here.
-To make things more confusing, some locations have a variety of informal and formal names for the same place or road.
+I feel well-qualified to answer this; I'm a native Pennsylvanian (Altoona area) whojust shakes his head when someone lists something with just brief names or initials to refer to a location here.
+To make things more confusing, some locations have a variety of informal and formal names for the same place or roads.
 Well, here's the bottom line...hang on!

-Looking at a bigger picture, many folks refer to "Myrtle Beach" to include the ENTIRE Myrtle Beach "Grand Strand" region, rather than just the CITY of Myrtle Beach.
+Looking at a bigger picture, many folks refer to "Myrtle Beach" as if it includes the ENTIRE Myrtle Beach "Grand Strand" region, rather than just the CITY of Myrtle Beach.
 Therefore, some people refer to the municipalities south of Myrtle Beach, such as Surfside Beach, Garden City Beach, Murrells Inlet, etc as "South Myrtle."
-As well, they refer to places NORTH of the CITY of Myrtle Beach as "North Myrtle"\.
-If someone mentions north Myrtle Beach, be sure to ask them if they mean the north end of Myrtle Bewach, or the City of North Myrtyle Beach.
+As well. they refer to places NORTH of the CITY of Myrtle Beach as "North Myrtle"\ If someone mentions north Myrtle Beach, be sure to ask them if they mean the north end of Myrtle Beach, or the City of North Myrtyle Beach.